nayere6342/sep10-freedom-project/tool/learning-log.md

     CONTENT GOES HERE!!!
 </div>
 ````
 * The article I found this infomation is titled "Making Awesome Animations using Animate.css and Wow.js" at (https://medium.com/codebagng/making-awesome-animations-using-animate-css-and-wow-js-2e9ac4faad75).
 And this article was really helpful for me because I understood the way everything worked and how to implement this into other places in my website.
+As well as how to understand